 Tasmania can have four seasons in one day.
 Icy roads are a hazard and extra care should be taken, particularly in winter on the West Coast and Central Highlands.
 Adjust your speed to the weather.

-Travel times can take longer than you think so make sure you are well rested before you drive.
+Travel times can take longer than you expect so make sure you are well rested before you drive.
 Share the driving if possible and have a break every one to one-and-a-half hours.